Skip to content

 Diabetes mellitus

-Diabetes mellitus is a common disease in middle-aged cats and especially those that are overweight.
-Diabetic cats will have high blood sugar levels and will lose glucose in their urine.
-They will become increasingly thirsty and lose weight despite eating normally.
+Cats with diabetes become increasingly thirsty and lose weight, despite eating normally.
 Most diabetic cats need regular insulin injections to control their blood sugar levels.
 If left untreated, it can have serious effects which can be fatal.

 Urinary tract disease

 Feline lower urinary tract disease (FLUTD) is a term used to describe the various conditions that can cause pain and discomfort when cats try to pass urine.
 These can include bladder stones, blockages and inflammation of the bladder (cystitis).
-Make sure your cat drinks plenty of water and feed moist cat food to try to avoid these problems.
+Make sure your cat drinks plenty of water and feed them moist cat food to try to avoid these problems.

-What is a moggie?
+What type of cat is a moggie?

-A moggie is a mixed breed cat and doesn’t belong to any particular breed.
+A Moggie is a mixed breed cat and doesn’t belong to any particular breed.
 This means that they are a lot less expensive than a purebred cat.
-The moggie shouldn’t be confused with the American Shorthair, British Shorthair or other ‘shorthair’ breeds which are recognised as separate breeds of cats.
+The Moggie shouldn’t be confused with the American Shorthair, British Shorthair or other ‘shorthair’ breeds which are recognised as separate breeds of cats.

 Moggies can live to between 15 and 20 years if well cared for.
 Moggies and non-pedigree cats tend to have a longer life expectancy than purebred cats.